LucasPaoli/Dacks-Lab-Internship/Dinos/README.md

 # Dino Project

-Mostly R script used to produce the figures
+Most of R scripts used to produce the figures of the project : Dinoflagellates RNA editing